david-heurtel-depeiges/david-heurtel-depeiges.github.io/monosemantic.md

   <figcaption style="display: block;">Figure App.C.1: The matrix D induced by ImageNet hierarchy</figcaption>
 </figure>

-Some further work exploring in details sparsity as a function of the bottleneck size would be interesting.
+Some further work exploring in detail the sparsity as a function of the bottleneck size would be interesting.